pingswept/micropropro/content/notes/cryptography.md

 _rpc:*:18494:0:99999:7:::
 statd:*:18494:0:99999:7:::
 ```
-It's a list of usernames, followed by information about each user.
-Most of them have `*` after the first colon, which means they have no password hash, and thus can''t log in.
+This is a list of usernames, followed by information about each user.
+Most of them have `*` after the first colon, which means they have no password hash, and thus can't log in.
 Those user accounts are just for the operating system to go about its business in an orderly way.

 If you look at the user called `pi`, you'll see after the first colon: `$6$TcStb3ADs0Vmhl1P$HOz0afl84EFN0Ws4IFhEtgW6iFt3VbmI2u4Q6WsAy9IPeXiJRJ0vOhBPzGRNEOrR.gdI6jWe7Nmy8Ub1ZSRHY/`